Single Mission: To fund innovative cancer research

 For millions of people worldwide Terry Fox is the face of hope for cancer research.
 In 1980 his Marathon of Hope inspired a country and launched the annual The Terry Fox Run in his honour.
 Now in its fourth decade, these events continue to motivate people here in Canada and around the world, raising much needed funds for cancer research.

-Our research focus is multi-site, including lung, brain, paediatric, and more
+Our research focus is multi-site, including lung, brain, pediatric, and more

 We invest in research with the potential for best and fastest outcomes